cis-famu/oer-assignment-oer-team-1/Chapter-3.md

 What is the purpose of relational operators in programming?

 A) To declare variables

 B) To perform mathematical equations

 C) To create output statements

-D) To define a relatisonhip between two entities.
+D) To define a relatisonhip between two entities

 Answer: D

 2. Which of the following is a relational operator?

 A)  &

 B) !=

 C) /

 D %

 Answer: B

-3. Is the following statement (true/false)
+4. Is the following statement (true/false)

 3 != 52

 Answer: True